About Our Bakery

 All of our bagels are hand made in Maine at our gluten-free commercial kitchen.
 While not certified as a GF facility we do not have any gluten containing ingredients, or allergens in the kitchen space.

-Ingredients: White Rice Flour, Water, Brown Rice Flour, Potato Starch, Olive Oil, Honey, Sorghum Flour, Tapioca Starch, Sweet Rice Flour, Baking Powder, Salt, Yeast, Xanthan Gum.
+Ingredients: White Rice Flour, Water, Tapioca Starch, Brown Rice Flour, Potato Starch, Sorghum Flour, Sweet Rice Flour, Olive Oil, Honey, Psyllium husk, Sunflower lecithin, Salt, Yeast, Xanthan Gum.

 What’s in a Name?

 While the truth is that my early recipes ‘versions’ were named after our three dogs, the Lupine series-our crazy aussie shepherd, The Chowder Series—the lovable knucklehead mix and the Badger series after our too cute for his own good border collie.
 While the Lupine series technically won, the Badger Bagel name wormed its way into my brain.
 Besides we nearly named our oldest son Badger!
 Badgers also have a fond place in my heart as the mysterious, cunning and clever characters from childhood books—most notably Roald Dahl’s “Fantastic Mr. Fox” whose dapper Badger seemed the most level-headed of the group.

 With Name in hand I began working with a good friend Rebecca Blaesing to create our logo.
 My desire was to have a badger half celebrating his achievement on the podium, and half sly critter ready to run off with his prize.
 From the outset Rebecca captured exactly the mood and character.
 As we refined the logo we began experimenting with color but time and again came back to the simple black & white theme so apt for our mascot.